myedibleenso/apil-web/README.md

 ### 2) Installing the project dependencies

-After activating the vm, make sure you have all of the necessary dependencies installed.  type `pip install -r requirements.txt`
+After activating the vm, make sure you have all of the necessary dependencies installed.
+Simply type:
+`pip install -r requirements.txt`

 ### 3) Run the web app locally

-``
+  1. From the project directory, type:
+`./run.py`
+  2. In your browser, navigate to `http://localhost:5000`

 ### 4) Adding dependencies